specs-cli/specs-cli/README.md

 ### Register Slash Commands

-1. Open your project and create `.roo/commands/` directory
+1. Open your project and create the `.roo/commands/` directory
-2. Clone the specs-cli repo
+2. Clone the specs-cli repository
-3. Copy all files from `specs-cli/commands/` to `.roo/commands/`
+3. Copy all files from `specs-cli/commands/` into `.roo/commands/`
-4. Roo Code will register slash commands automatically
+4. Roo Code will automatically register the slash commands

-> **Tip**: Start a new AI session when using the slash commands.
-It helps keeping the AI context window as clean as possible for large codebases.
+> **Tip**: Start a new AI session when using slash commands.
+This helps keep the AI context window as clean as possible for large codebases.

 ### Existing Codebase (skip for new projects)